meet the young team behind frank ocean’s powerful slogan t-shirt | read | i-D

 This was the message emblazoned across Frank Ocean's T-shirt for his headline set at New York's Panorama Festival.
 For a T-shirt about being quiet, it sends a powerfully loud message.
 It's a pretty bleak political climate right now -- from transgender people being banned from the military to Planned Parenthood being defunded, and basically everything about Trump's presidency.
 So it's reassuring (albeit not surprising) to see one of the most influential musicians using his platform to challenge the shittiness of the current political and social climate.

-- "Roses are red, doritos are savoury, the U.S. prison system is legalised slavery".
+- "Roses are red, doritos are savory, the U.S. prison system is legalized slavery".

 - "If fertilized eggs are "people" and refugees aren't, we have a problem".